45 of the Best Shows to Watch on Netflix Right Now

 6. 3 Body Problem

-Perhaps the most anticipated follow up in television history, everyone has wondered what GoT writers David Benioff and D.B.
+Perhaps the most anticipated follow-up in television history, everyone has wondered what GoT writers David Benioff and D.B.
 Weiss would come up with next.
 The answer is 3 Body Problem, an adaptation of Liu Cixin’s sci-fi novel that explores how a decision made in 1960s China impacts a group of scientists in the present, who must work together to protect humanity from its greatest threat.
 And what is that?
 You’ll have to watch to find out.

 7. Ripley

-In real life he goes by Andrew Scott, but to all those who Fleabag, he will forever be 'Hot Priest'.
+In real life he goes by Andrew Scott, but to all those who watched Fleabag, he will forever be 'Hot Priest'.
 In this Netflix psychological thriller though, he goes by Tom Ripley, a New Yorker hired to convince a wealthy Italian’s son to return home.
 But, as we all know, The Talented Mr. Ripley doesn’t always play by the rules.
 Also starring Johnny Flynn and Dakota Fanning, this eight-episode series will have you glued to the couch all weekend.

 8. Baby Reindeer